leangjia/blender_docs/manual/advanced/scripting/introduction.rst

 Scripts
 -------

-Apart from add-ons, there are also scripts you can use to extend Blender's functionality:
+Apart from add-ons, there are several other types of scripts that extend Blender's functionality:

+:Modules:
-- Modules: Utility libraries for import into other scripts.
+   Utility libraries for import into other scripts.
+:Presets:
-- Presets: Settings for Blender's tools and key configurations.
+   Settings for Blender's tools and key configurations.
+:Startup:
-- Startup: These files are imported when starting Blender.
+   These files are imported when starting Blender.
    They define most of Blender's UI, as well as some additional core operators.
+:Custom Scripts:
-- Custom scripts: In contrast to add-ons they are typically intended for one-time execution via the :doc:`Text Editor </editors/text_editor>`.
+   In contrast to add-ons they are typically intended for one-time execution via the :doc:`Text Editor </editors/text_editor>`.

 Saving your own Scripts